-Many grads who already have experience in the industry can leverage their degree to land senior or executive-level jobs within their organizations, including top accounting firms like PwC, KPMG and Deloitte.
+There's a wide range of job opportunities for MAcc grads.
+Those who already have experience in the industry can leverage their degree to land senior or executive-level jobs within their organizations, including top accounting firms like PwC, KPMG and Deloitte.

 Those using the program as an initial springboard into the industry also have promising opportunities to enter those companies at more junior levels.

 There’s also the opportunity to land a role in a company’s in-house accounting department.
 Top companies including Amazon and Microsoft have their own internal accounting teams.

 How much do Master in Accounting graduates earn?